dlyfoung/e-binder/README.md

 - centralized styling
 - "new version available" when a new version of the original document is available.
 - scroll down to refresh the content.
+- "dot" menu for faster access when screen is pressed for a second or so.

 ### Known bugs
 - [BUG #1]: when changing page, the new page needs to be scrolled to the top.